 Ricoh has established the “Group’s Environmental Goals” for 2050 based on the Paris Agreement, international agreement adopted at COP 21 to address the issue of global warming, and conducts business activities to be able to achieve the goals.
 Also, Ricoh has joined RE100*, a global initiative network of companies committed to use 100% renewable electricity, marking a first for Japan.
-As part of these efforts aimed at a zero-carbon society, the Center operates experimental research projects on energy management for individual offices and buildings, while also beginning to expand the target of these projects to cover the entire district, seeking to optimize energy use as a whole.
+Aiming for a zero-carbon society, the Center operates experimental research projects on energy management that concurrently enable comfortable business spaces and energy saving.

 * RE100:Companies collaborating in this global initiative seek to source 100% renewable electricity.

 Monitoring people movements and indoor environments to optimize lighting and air-conditioning

 We created a system that draws on light, occupancy, and ambient temperature sensors to manage information in the cloud and optimize lighting and air-conditioning controls.
 This setup effortlessly enhances energy efficiency and savings without compromising comfort and convenience.

 Advanced solar cells employing material technology for organic photoreceptors